Postgraduate Course: Discourse Studies (LASC11009)

 |Summary||This is an advanced course in the analysis of discourse.
 It explores in depth the basic assumptions, concepts and procedures of Discourse Analysis.
 It looks at the sort of questions that might be asked in particular discourse projects and how data might be collected and analysed in order to answer them.
 It also looks at the practical applications of Discourse Analysis.

-This option course builds on the foundations laid in the core course (Introduction to Discourse Analysis) and explores in greater depth the basic assumptions, concepts and procedures of discourse analysis, focusing particularly on spoken discourse.
+This option course builds on the foundations laid in the core course (Introduction to Discourse Analysis) and explores in greater depth the basic assumptions, concepts and procedures of discourse analysis, focusing on, but not limited to, spoken discourse.
 The overall goal is to help students develop awareness and familiarity with the discourse analytic research process and practice it.
 The main aims of the course are:

 (a) Understanding the process of and issues in gathering data for discourse analytic projects;